Kaiser Permanente Seattle to Portland Presented by Alaska Airlines

 Many unofficial rest stops pop up along the route and you are welcome to enjoy them.

 You must arrange for your own lodging at the start line, mid-point areas, and at the finish line as needed.

 The University of Washington offers dorm rooms on Friday night near the start line.

 Are you a two-day rider looking for mid-point lodging?
-This information usually becomes available in February, with some details coming in later.
 Lodging will be available through Centralia College, the Centralia-Chehalis Chamber of Commerce, and other community organizations between the 100- and 150-mile marks.
 Lodging ranges from private rooms to tent and RV camping.
 Don't miss out on Alaska Airlines Layover Lounge hassle-free, pre-assembled tent camping.

 DoubleTree and Hyatt Regency offer promotions for STP riders adjacent to the finish line in Portland.

 Support During the Ride